-The Angel Wing Movement technology is a sleeve design which allows complete unencumbered arm movement.
+The Angel Wing Movement technology is a sleeve design that allows complete unencumbered arm movement.

 When it comes to weather resistance, the ROM performs very well.
 The WindStopper fabric is incredible.
 It stops wind chill and keeps you equally comfortable in cold weather as it does in warm weather.
 Humidity isn’t a problem and neither is dealing with sweat.

-This jacket is primarily used as a windblock so keep in mind that it’s excellence in overall weather protection doesn’t include resistance to water.
-It offers some protection in that arena but keep in mind that this is not a rain shell by any means.
+This jacket is primarily used as a wind block so keep in mind that its excellence in overall weather protection doesn’t include resistance to water.
+It offers some protection in that arena but keeps in mind that this is not a rain shell by any means.

-Even on it’s own the ROM is fairly warm but for winter days you can easily layer under or over the jacket.
+Even on its own, the ROM is fairly warm but for winter days you can easily layer under or over the jacket.
 The Angel Wing and stretchy side panels really help to make layering easy.
 Most customers find that a basic light to mid-weight fleece under the jacket is enough.
-If it is snowing, raining or you may fall into snow it is best to add a rain shell over top for protection from moisture.
+If it is snowing, raining or you may fall into the snow it is best to add a rain shell over top for protection from moisture.